utilmind/MySQL-Migration-from-Windows-PC/README.md

 * If you find more incompatibilities, please open discussion in the [Issues](../../issues) or pull your fix to this repo, feel free to edit this `README` as well.

 # ToDo
-* When we dump selected databases, let's dump users/grants only for selected databases.
+* When we dump selected databases, let's dump users/grants only for *selected* databases.
-* Maybe when I get inspired (or someone pays me), I’ll make a tool that converts the MySQL syntax into SQLs compatible with Postgres, Oracle, etc. A simple tool for migrations between MySQL/MariaDB and PostgresSQL.
+* Maybe when I get inspired (or someone pays me :), I’ll make a tool that converts the MySQL syntax into SQLs compatible with Postgres, Oracle, etc. A simple tool for migrations between MySQL/MariaDB and PostgresSQL.
 I’m actually sure that something for migration between MySQL to PostgresSQL are already available, but still interested to build my own tool one day.